- Home

 As a Track King, you take on the role of Stable Manager - or maybe even a Stable Owner!
 (See Owners Club).
 You buy, sell and breed horses, manage jockeys and invest the stable's money in training and veterinary facilities and stud breeding programs.
 You select Cup and League race entrants from the horses and jockeys in your stable that best suit the conditions and are in top form, plan your tactics before the next race, decide on what training is needed and much, much more.

-You can keep yourself continuously updated on the state of your stable by logging on to the Track King website, reading your race results and checking out the latest horses on the transfer market.
+You can keep yourself continuously updated on the state of your stable by logging on to the Track King website, looking at your race results (or watching the races!) and checking out the latest horses on the transfer market.
 You can also give your jockeys orders for upcoming races and tell the trainers how the horses will train during the week.
 Track King has been designed to be as simple - or as difficult - as you want it to be.
-Just entering a couple of races a week using the invitations you're given, and setting a simple training routine for your horses will take less than 15 minutes a week.
+Just entering a couple of races a week using the invitations on your Stables homepage, and setting a simple training routine for your horses will take less than 15 minutes a week.
 But if you really want to explore, there's all sorts of stats that you can look into to try and get that extra performance from your steeds.

 To register to become a Track King, use one of the "Start your own stable" links on the Track King logon page.
 Remember, you can only manage one stable!
 Opening multiple stables in Track King is not acceptable.